bkabrda/atomicapp-builder/README.md

 Requires `anymarkup`, `requests` and `dock`.
 You can get the first two just by typing `pip install --user -r requirements.txt` and you can get `dock` from https://github.com/DBuildService/dock.
 This also requires `dock`'s build image.
-You can either get one from TODO or build one yourself.
+You can either get one by `docker pull slavek/buildroot` or build one yourself.